Zilliqa/dev-portal/zq2/docs/nodes/node.md

 - **Disk**:
     - 200 GB or more

-We are running our Zilliqa 2.0 Nodes on Google Cloud Platform, GCP, GCE VM `e2-highcpu-8` instance with 256 GB SSD (`pd-ssd`).
+We are running our Zilliqa 2.0 Nodes on Google Cloud Platform, GCP GCE VM `e2-highcpu-8` instance with 256 GB SSD (`pd-ssd`).

 ### [Software requirements](#software-requirements)